dmckinley3/oa02-in-class-build-1/README.md

 **You must be present, and stay, in class in order to receive a grade for this assessment.**

+**Commits to GitHub Classroom after the due date will NOT be graded!**

 Zip up your file and submit it to Moodle (for a backup submission) and commit your project to GitHub Classroom.

 ## Marking Key